crramirez/windows-uwp.es-es/windows-apps-src/publish/download-analytic-reports.md

 ---
 author: jnHs
 Description: You can download .tsv files that contain your analytics data so that you can review your stats and info offline.
-title: "Descargar informes de análisis" ms.assetid: BCA61ABF-16ED-42C3-9014-68629CB5A24F ms.author: wdg-dev-content
+title: Descargar informes de análisis ms.assetid: BCA61ABF-16ED-42C3-9014-68629CB5A24F ms.author: wdg-dev-content
 ms.date: 01/02/2018